 Refusing to hire a pregnant employee

 Employers who refuse to hire women based on a pregnancy or the assumption that an employee may become pregnant is discrimination.
 However, if you are hired by an employer while you’re pregnant, you do not qualify for the FMLA benefits.
 Employees must work for at least 12 months before they qualify for the FMLA benefits.
 If your employer has their own employee benefits with maternity leave, you can use that if you qualify.

 Refusing to make reasonable adjustments

 There are limited things pregnant women can do.
-These restrictions protect both mother and baby, and are normally cleared by a doctor beforehand.
+Limiting yourself while you work protects both you and your baby, and are normally required by your doctor.
 The further along in your pregnancy, the more your job will need to change temporarily.

 Your employer cannot refuse to comply with these changes and put both yours and your baby’s life at risk.
 These must be reasonable requests often made through your HR department.
 This can include allowing an employee to sit over stand to changing the schedule if the pregnant employee experiences morning sickness.

 Changing employee expectations

 Similarly with reasonable adjustments, pregnant women may become slower or less attentive at a certain point in their pregnancy.
 This should only be temporary, but employers should be understanding.

 For example, an employer might adjust your expectations to lessen how many tasks you get done in a day.
 Another common adjustment is allowing pregnant employees to opt-out of highly dangerous or laborious jobs.